• Home

 Chocolate Cookies

-3. Mix in flour, cocoa powder, baking powder, and salt, until just combined.
+• Mix in flour, cocoa powder, baking powder, and salt, until just combined.
+Dough will be very soft and sticky.

-6. Roll dough into 6 large balls and place on prepared cookie sheet spaced evenly apart.
-Bake for 10 to 13 minutes until edges of the cookie are crinkled and look set.
+• Scoop and roll dough into 6 large balls and place on prepared cookie sheet spaced evenly apart.
+Bake for 10 to 13 minutes until the edges of the cookies are crinkled and look set.

 Sweet Peanut Butter Layer